gameworkers/zine-gdc-2019/copy-src/03-owners-workers.md

-of game developers as work ramps up on a large project, make them crunch unreasonable hours to get it released as fast as possible, then lay off most of them after sales start coming in to ensure that salary expenses are minimized and profits kept as high as possible.** **This isn't "bad management", **it's the system working as designed**: executives making decisions for the benefit of the owners, at the expense of the rest of us.
+of game developers as work ramps up on a large project, make them crunch unreasonable hours to get it released as fast as possible, then lay off most of them after sales start coming in to ensure that salary expenses are minimized and profits kept as high as possible. **This isn't "bad management."
+It's the system working as designed.** Executives make decisions for the benefit of the owners at the expense of the rest of us.

 This is why we also typically see share value increase after every round of layoffs, as happened recently with Activision Blizzard: when mass layoffs get